decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 _(4) Decred Evangelists would be rewarded according to the following framework:_

 •	For projects approved by the majority of the Decred community that go into production, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury.
-This fee is a little bit higher than the commission fee based compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still pretty new and therefore getting major BD deals done with partners and approved by the community will be a labor of love.
+This fee is a little bit higher than the commission fee based compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still pretty new and therefore getting major BD deals done with partners and approved by the community will be a labor of love and quite high-risk.

 **Benefit to Decred Ecosystem:**